 - A very popular cloud-reliant smart home platform, Samsung’s SmartThings, went down for a whole day recently and left users unable to turn on lights, lock or unlock doors and …. you know just generally very frustrated since their smart home had turned into a decidedly dumb home.
 Source

 - One of the largest cloud-reliant smart lock platforms, Yale Smart Living, recently saw their platform fail for a full day.
-People were unable to arm or disarm their alarms, and it even left people locked out or in of their houses!
+People were unable to arm or disarm their alarms, and it even left people locked out of or inside their houses!
 Source

 I can find many more instances of major cloud-reliant smart home systems failing or getting hacked.
-It’s simply a very bad idea – to turn on a light in your house, why should you have to send that command to a data center halfway across the world (if it is up lol) and then wait until the server processes the command and then send a ‘turn on’ command to your bulb.
-Its just silliness.
+It’s simply a very bad idea – to turn on a light in your house, why should you have to send that command to a data center halfway across the world and then wait until the server processes the command and then send a ‘turn on’ command to your bulb.
+It is just silliness.

 There is a place for cloud services, say for providing easy remote access to your smart home.
 But of course I wouldn’t rely on the cloud for even that.
 I run my own secure OpenVPN server on my QNAP NAS.